-James McGillic purchased the residential property in 1913, sold of the west half, and in 1916 constructed the home you see today on the east half of lots five and six.
-The home is 33 x 38 feet, constructed with 18-foot studs, and cost approximately $4,000 ($100,000 2017$) to build.
+James McGillic purchased the residential property in 1913 and sold the western third of the parcel.
+In 1916 he rebuilt the structure resulting in the home you see today on the east half of lots five and six.
+The home is 33 x 38 feet, constructed with 18-foot studs, and cost approximately $4,000 ($100,400 2021$) to build.

-It’s style is the Craftsman style popular from 1905–1930, a two and one-half story structure with a large front gabled dormer and second-story balcony over the front porch, a full-width porch with square columns supporting the roof.
+The home is built in the Craftsman style popular from 1905–1930.
+The dwelling is a two and one-half story structure with a large front gabled dormer and second-story balcony over the front porch, a full-width porch with square columns supporting the roof.
 There are four bedrooms and one full- and two half-baths.

 The interior of the house had domestic quarters, and a maid’s staircase used by the domestic help to access the kitchen.
 Quarter-sawn oak is used extensively throughout the main floor for the woodwork, wainscot, and built-in china hutch.